MichaelGrafnetter/EntraAuthPolicyHound/README.md

 ## Collected Data

-The following data is colelcted by the PowerShell script from an Entra ID tenant:
+The following data is collected by the [Get-EntraAuthenticationPolicyData.ps1] PowerShell script from an Entra ID tenant:

 ### Temporary Access Pass Authentication Method Policy